minaburo/archi/lpwan-architecture.md

 * for application-level SCHC, routing is involved and global IP addresses SHOULD be used.
 End-to-end encryption is recommended.

-Management messages can also be carried in the negotiation protocol as proposed in {{I-D.thubert-lpwan-schc-over-ppp}}
+Management messages can also be carried in the negotiation protocol as proposed in {{I-D.thubert-intarea-schc-over-ppp}}

 The RM traffic may be itself compressed by SCHC, especially if CORECONF is used, {{I-D.ietf-lpwan-coap-static-context-hc}} can be used.